-These are home remedies that were recommended by doctors, naturopaths and pharmacists and that no medicine cabinet – or kitchen – should be without.
+These are home and natural remedies that are recommended by doctors, naturopaths and pharmacists.

 1. Aloe vera gel: This is a remedy for Sunburn and minor kitchen burns.
 “The gel has active compounds that help the burn heal much more quickly,” says Andrew Rubman, a doctor of naturopathic medicine in Southbury, Conn.
 For best results use the aloe plant break off the end and squeeze some of the gel like substance for a burn or an abrasion.
 Caution: Although some people will say you can use it as a laxative in cases of severe constipation — it probably not a great idea since it can it turns into a soap in the large intestines and can lead to severe cramping.